ronakchaturvedi1704-png/data-analytics-portfolio/README.md

+# Data Analytics Portfolio

+This repository contains my learning-phase data analytics projects created using SQL, Excel, and data visualization tools.

+The purpose of this portfolio is to document my progress and hands-on practice as I build core data analysis skills.

+---

+## 📂 SQL Projects

-# Successful Movies Analysis using SQL
+### 1. Successful Movies Analysis

-## Overview
-This project analyzes a movie dataset to identify factors that contribute to a movie’s commercial success using SQL queries.
+- Analyzed a movie dataset to identify factors contributing to commercial success.

-## Dataset
-The dataset contains information about movies, including budget, revenue, genre, and release year.

-## Tools Used
-- SQL
+- Used SQL queries for filtering, grouping, and aggregation.

-## Analysis Performed
-- Filtered movies based on revenue and ratings
+- 📁 Folder: `SQL-Projects/Successful-Movies-Analysis`

+### 2. SQL Around the World
-- Used aggregation and grouping to analyze trends by year and genre
+- Explored a global dataset to analyze country-level patterns and regional trends.
-- Sorted results to identify top-performing movies

-## Key Insights
-- Movies with higher budgets generally earned higher revenue
-- Certain genres consistently performed better at the box office
-- Revenue trends varied significantly across different decades
+- Used SQL for sorting, grouping, and summarizing data.
+- 📁 Folder: `SQL-Projects/SQL-Around-the-World`

+---

+## 🚧 Work in Progress
+More projects will be added as I continue learning:
+- Advanced SQL (joins, subqueries)
+- Excel data analysis
+- Dashboards and visualization